Real world data collection doesn’t always follow the rules.

 Sometimes a manufacturing sensor breaks and you can only get good readings on four of your six measurement spots on the assembly line.
 Perhaps one of the marks on the quality sheet is illegible.
 You could even be missing samples for an entire shift.
 Stuff happens.

 Unfortunately, this can affect your statistical calculations.
-Certain procedures don’t handle missing values gracefully.
-We’re going to discuss a few ways to remove na values in R. This allows you to limit your calculations to rows which meet a certain standard of completion.
+Certain procedures don’t handle missing data gracefully.
+We’re going to discuss a few ways to remove na or null values in R programming.
+This allows you to limit your calculations to rows in your R dataframe which meet a certain standard of completion.
 We also have a separate article that provides options for replacing na values with zero.

 # remove na in r - test for missing values (is.na example) test <- c(1,2,3,NA) is.na(test)

-In the example above, is.na() will return a vector indicating which elements have a na value.
+In the previous example, is.na() will return a vector indicating which elements have a na value.

 na.omit() – remove rows with na from a list

 This is the easiest option.
 The na.omit() function returns a list without any rows that contain na values.
-This is the fastest way to remove rows in r.
+This is the fastest way to remove na rows in the R programming language.

 # remove na in r - remove rows - na.omit function / option ompleterecords <- na.omit(datacollected)

-Passing your data frame through the na.omit() function is a simple way to purge incomplete records from your analysis.
+Passing your data frame or matrix through the na.omit() function is a simple way to purge incomplete records from your analysis.
 It is an efficient way to remove na values in r.

 complete.cases() – returns vector of rows with na values

 This allows you to perform more detailed review and inspection.
-The na.omit() function relies on the sweeping assumption that the dropped rows (removed the na values) are similar to the typical member of the dataset.
+The na.omit() function relies on the sweeping assumption that the dropped na rows (removed the na values) are similar to the typical member of the dataset, and are not total outliers.

 This frequently doesn’t hold true in the real world.
 Continuing our example of a process improvement project, small gaps in record keeping can be a signal of broader inattention to how the machinery needs to operate.
 If an operator with good record-keeping is a sign of diligent management, we would expect better performance from other areas of the process.
-So removing the na values in r might not be the right decision here.
-We should consider inspecting subset data to evaluate if other factors are at work.
+So removing the na values in R might not be the right decision here.
+We should consider inspecting subsets of the original data to evaluate if other factors are at work.

 # na in R - complete.cases example fullrecords <- collecteddata[!complete.cases(collecteddata)] droprecords <- collecteddata[complete.cases(collecteddata)]